2020, line bridge body.

 line bridge body brings together critical, clinical, and culturally diverse expressions of somatic being, relating, and processes.
 This first collection involves more than fifteen emerging and established thinkers, writers, and artists engaging psychosomatics, eco-performance and relationship to place, and other parables of bodies. line bridge body looks at experimental works approaching embodiment as a bridge that interconnects and crosses lines severing the arts, disciplines, and ecologies, past, present, and to come.

+Join us celebrating the launch of our community partner’s line bridge body publication on June 12th 2020 12-4 pm.
 Featuring workshops, performances, and interviews with Jose Miguel Esteban, Anne Bourne, Mika Lior, Teresa Ascencao, Jean-Luc Nancy, Heather Sincavage, Denispé, Tatiana Koroleva

 and other contributors.